Ivey League: History

 LeggoPoker.com officially launched in November 17, 2007.
 Users received access to online forums, videos from pros, individual and group coaching, and information on poker rakeback.
 The site employed a roster of well-known and successful online pros to act as coaches, including Aaron "aejones" Jones, Peter "Apathy" Jetten and Andrew "luckychewy" Lichtenberger.
-Co-owners Brooks and Tickner took a hands-on approach to operating Leggo Poker.
-Brooks served as a coach on the site, while Tickner was in charge of web development.
-In October 2009, lead video producer Aaron Jones purchased the site from Greg Brooks.
+Co-owners Greg Brooks and Chris Tickner took a hands-on approach to operating Leggo Poker.
+Greg Brooks served as a coach on the site, while Chris Tickner led the technical product.
+In October 2009, lead video producer Aaron Jones purchased the site from Greg Brooks and Chris Tickner.

 In February 2013, Phil Ivey announced the acquisition of Leggo Poker with the intention of converting the training site into Ivey League.
 Leggo Poker's team of instructors, including former owner and lead video producer Aaron Jones, transitioned to the new website.

 In April 2017, Ivey league announced it would no longer post new video content.